 Julie Cronshaw, Director of Ballet’s Secret Code:

 “Back in 2010 I was discussing two essential principles of ballet technique: aplomb and épaulement, when I had a sudden insight.
-I realised there are six basic, physical principles which underlie ALL Classical Ballet and that these are revealed through the Method and daily classes of Maestro Enrico Cecchetti!”
+I realised there are six basic, physical principles which underline ALL Classical Ballet and that these are revealed through the Method and daily classes of Maestro Enrico Cecchetti!”

 Julie Cronshaw completed the three year Teacher’s Training Course at England’s Royal Ballet School in 1986 before pursuing a career dancing professionally in Germany, the USA and Russia.
 She founded Highgate Ballet School in London, in 1995 and over the subsequent two decades worked with master teachers in the UK and abroad, researching and dancing her way through all aspects of the Cecchetti Method.
 Eventually she gained the Enrico Cecchetti Diploma (a performance exam) in 2009 and then the ISTD Fellowship for teaching, in 2010.